jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 ~~~~

 In jQuery the whole content is given back at once so usually only one
-`done` handler is usually added to a request.
+`done` handler is added to a request.
 Under Oboe each separately
 addressed area of interest inside the JSON resource requires its own
-handler so it is helpful to provide streamlined support for adding
+handler so it is helpful to provide a shortcut style for adding
 several selector-handler pairs at a time.
-A shortcut style is provided:

 ~~~~ {.javascript}
 oboe("resources/people.json")